preciofishbone/OmniaDocsG2/blocks/create-app/index.rst

-Create App block
+Create app block
 ===================

-A new Omnia App can be created through this block.
-If you used the Create Teamwork block in earlier Omnia versions, Create Teamwork is now part of this block.
+A new Omnia app can be created through this block.
+If you used the Create teamwork block in earlier Omnia versions, Create teamwork is now part of this block.

-If you haven't already, the first step is to create the templates in Omnia Admin.
+If you haven't already, the first step is to create the templates in Omnia admin.
 See below for links to descriptions.

 The following settings are available:

 .. image:: create-app-block-settings-new.png

 + **Title**: Here you can add a title for the block.
-+ **Select App Definition**: Select type of app that should be available: Publishing, Community or Teamwork.
++ **Select app definition**: Select type of app that should be available: Publishing, Community or Teamwork.

-When you have selected App Definition, a list of available templates for the app type is shown.
+When you have selected app definition, a list of available templates for the app type is shown.
 You must select the template(s) that should be available, even if the list just contains one.
-Note that if no templates are set up in Omnia Admin, this list is empty.
+Note that if no templates are set up in Omnia admin, this list is empty.

-Here's an example with four templates selected for Teamwork:
+Here's an example with four templates selected for teamwork:

 .. image:: create-app-block-settings-selected-new.png